asksaurabh/linkedin_git_collection/Readme.md

 git reset HEAD <fileName1>...<fileNameN>
 ```

 - To amend/edit the last commit you made.
 For eg: Your recent commit should also include one more edit.
-So, you made the edit to the file and staged it.
+So, you made the `edit to the file and staged it`.
 Now :

 ```
 git commit --amend -m "Merge this commit with prev commit"